top of page

 Before capital enters a company, the structure must be capable of carrying it.

-Glenmore evaluates readiness across seven structural pillars where capital most often exposes weakness.
+Glenmore evaluates readiness across seven structural dimensions — the conditions where capital most often exposes weakness.
+These dimensions determine whether capital will compound value or accelerate instability.

 IMG_0439_edited.jpg